aws/amazon-documentdb-odbc-driver/tools/ODBCcli/README.md

 # ODBC sample client application - ODBCcli

-A simple odbc client application that lets you pass a dsn and query to run on a Timestream database.
+A simple odbc client application that lets you pass a dsn and query to run on a Database database.

 ## Prerequisites
 - [CMake](https://cmake.org/)